 Preparation

-1. PREHEAT oven to 350°F. Blend the packet of seasoning into the beef.
+1. PREHEAT the oven to 350°F. Blend the packet of seasoning into the beef.
 In a large skillet, cook the beef and the onion over medium heat for 6-8 minutes or until the beef is no longer pink and the onion is tender.
 Drain.
 Stir in the beans and heat through.

 2. RESERVE 1 cup of the corn chips for topping.
 Place the remaining corn chips in a greased 13″ x 9″ baking dish.
 Layer with the beef mixture, enchilada sauce and cheese; top with the reserved chips.